 There are three common defenses for violating California’s mandatory seat belt laws.
 These are:

-- There was an emergency that prevented a person from wearing a seat belt.
+- There was an emergency that prevented you from wearing a seat belt.

-- A driver or passenger cannot wear a safety belt because of a medical condition.
-(These passengers with medical reasons should carry a doctor’s note.)11
+- You cannot wear a safety belt because of a medical condition.
+(If you have medical reasons, you should carry a doctor’s note.)11

-- A law enforcement officer issued a seat belt citation without any probable cause to stop the vehicle.
+- A law enforcement officer issued a seat belt citation without any probable cause to stop your vehicle.

-As to this last defense, please note that California courts have ruled that a police officer cannot give a seat belt ticket to a person if the officer has no other reason to stop the person or vehicle.12 A driver or passenger can only receive a ticket for no seat belt if the officer lawfully stops a vehicle for some other reason, and then notices the driver or passenger is not wearing a seat belt.13
+As to this last defense, please note that California courts have ruled that a police officer cannot give a seat belt ticket to you if the officer has no other reason to stop your vehicle.12 You can only receive a ticket for no seat belt if the officer lawfully stops your vehicle for some other reason, and then notices that you are not wearing a seat belt.13

-Please know that any legal defense a motorist raises will require supporting evidence.
+Any legal defense you raise will require supporting evidence.
 The best evidence typically includes:

 - Witnesses